How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Introduction

 \section{Introduction}

 Data analysis requires analysts to make numerous decisions regarding varied tasks, such as data collection, data wrangling, statistical modeling, and inference~\cite{Liu2019PathsEP}.
 Each choice involves \textit{analysis planning}, wherein analysts reason through the effects of potential decisions by synthesizing their results, prior experiences, and domain and statistical knowledge.
 Decisions made, their focus shifts to enacting these choices using the correct code with appropriate software tools, which we refer to as \textit{analysis execution}.
+After examining the outcome of their execution, the process repeats.

 Inadequate analysis planning can complicate this flow and can cause analysts to risk making arbitrary and ill-founded decisions~\cite{Simonsohn2015SpecificationCD, Steegen2016IncreasingTT} for a host of reasons.
 Analysts often struggle to identify and address relevant decision points~\cite{Liu2019PathsEP, Liu2020UnderstandingTR}.
-They may overfocus on low-level details, such as tuning hyperparameters, or missing high-level considerations like alternative statistical or mental models~\cite{Liu2020UnderstandingTR}.
+They may overfocus on low-level details, such as tuning hyperparameters, or miss high-level considerations like alternative statistical or mental models~\cite{Liu2020UnderstandingTR}.
 They often center execution decisions tied to familiar workflows when approaches using other tools may be more applicable~\cite{Liu2020UnderstandingTR, Jun2021HypothesisFE}.
 Further, the unconsidered flexibility in decision-making (and the biases inherent therein) contributes to the scientific reproducibility crisis~\cite{Baker20161500SL, Cockburn2020ThreatsOA, Aarts2015EstimatingTR}.
 For instance, given the same analysis task and dataset, analysts often derive divergent conclusions \cite{Silberzahn2018ManyAO, Breznau2022ObservingMR, Schweinsberg2021SameDD, Dutilh2018TheQO, BotvinikNezer2019VariabilityIT, Bastiaansen2019TimeTG, Menkveld2021NonStandardE}.

 \textit{Data analysis assistants} seek to bridge these gaps by helping analysts execute \emph{and} plan their analyses.
 AI-based execution assistants (such as Copilot~\cite{githubcopilot}) help analysts implement decisions (Fig. \ref{fig:teaser}A) by suggesting code or tools.
 In contrast, planning assistance may help them reason about their decisions (Fig. \ref{fig:teaser}B and C), articulate hypotheses and mental models, and identify overlooked alternative decisions or rationales (Fig. \ref{fig:teaser} \arrowUnaware).
 Systematically considering alternatives can deepen analysts' understanding of the outcome variations latent to decision-making in data analysis~\cite{Liu2020BobaAA, Simonsohn2015SpecificationCD, Steegen2016IncreasingTT}.
 Therefore, planning assistance can be a transformative step towards more principled, reliable, and robust analyses.